 Born on January 5, 1893, near the Himalayas in Gorakhpur as Mukunda Lal Ghosh, he was the son of a senior manager of the Bengal-Nagpur Railway.
-Yogananda was lucky, he was born into a wealthy family belonging to one of the highest castes and received all the related privileges – education, the ability to travel, and choose a life path.
-To the bitterness of his father, he decided to give up worldly vanity and become a monk on the Swami Order.
+Yogananda was lucky; he was born into a wealthy family belonging to one of the highest castes and received all the related privileges – education, the ability to travel and choose a life path.
+To his father’s bitterness, he decided to give up worldly vanity and become a monk on the Swami Order.
 However, he had no other way than to face the bitter truth.
-His mother knew that the boy would seek God even before the birth of the child, and then several events took place that confirmed this prediction.
+His mother knew that the boy would seek God even before the child’s birth, and then several events took place that confirmed this prediction.
 Yogananda’s father had to accept his son’s choice.

-From his earliest childhood, he longed for God as fervently as others yearn for human love or worldly recognition.
+He longed for God as fervently as others yearn for human love or worldly recognition from his earliest childhood.
 Mukunda’s favorite pastime was visiting saints.
-They often called him Chhoto Mahashaya meaning Little master.
+They often called him Chhoto Mahashaya, meaning Little master.
 Treating him not as a child but as a spiritually equal, many asked him deep questions and sought advice in spiritual matters.
 During his hours of ecstatic meditation, visions of a mysterious monastery on a mountaintop in a distant land flashed before him.
 The message conveyed by his mysterious visions related to a mission that he knew he was destined to fulfill someday.

-In 1915, after graduation from Kolkata University, he was sworn in as a Mahant according to the monastic masters’ order of India.
+In 1915, after graduating from Kolkata University, he was sworn in as a Mahant according to India’s monastic masters’ order.
 That is why he got the name Yogananda which means the pleasure derived from yoga.

 Journey to West

-Mukunda met his guru/teacher, the great Swami Sri Yukteswar Giri from Serampur, Bengal shortly after he graduated from high school.
-At the feet of this great teacher, in an astonishingly short period of six months, he attained a high state of samadhi or permanent oneness with God.
-After that, for another nine and a half years he lived in an ashram, preparing for the mission of spreading yoga in the West.
+Mukunda met his guru/teacher, the great Swami Sri Yukteswar Giri from Serampur, Bengal, shortly after graduating.
+At the feet of this great teacher, he attained a high state of samadhi or permanent oneness with God in an astonishingly short period of six months.
+After that, for another nine and a half years, he lived in an ashram, preparing for the mission of spreading yoga in the West.
 His guru said: The West has come to high material achievements, but it lacks spiritual understanding.
 By the will of God, you are destined to play a role in teaching humanity the balance between material and internal, spiritual life.

-A talented speaker, Yogananda addressed the gathering on the subject of The Science of Religion, and his message resonated throughout America.
+A talented speaker, Yogananda, addressed the gathering on The Science of Religion, and his message resonated throughout America.
 It was the beginning of the spread of spiritual knowledge of the East in the West.
 He founded the International Headquarters for Self-Realization Fellowship in Los Angeles in 1925.
 It became the spiritual and administrative center of his growing work.

 On January 25, 1927, in Washington, DC, after he attended a lecture where 5,000 people were present, the Washington Post reported, Swami has broken all records for sustained interest.
 President Calvin Coolidge hosted Yogananda at the White House.